Bahrain, UAE say Qatari jets interfering with their flights

 DUBAI, United Arab Emirates (AP) — Authorities in Bahrain and the United Arab Emirates are again accusing Qatari military jets of interfering with their flights, the latest accusations amid the Arab countries' boycott of Doha over a diplomatic dispute.

-Qatar, which has complained about Emirati military aircraft violating its airspace, declined to comment on Tuesday.
+Qatar, which has complained about Emirati military aircraft violating its airspace, declined to comment on Tuesday when reached by The Associated Press.

 Bahrain's state-run news agency said late Monday that Qatari fighter jets passed underneath an Emirati plane with a tail number corresponding to an aircraft flown by the ruling family of Fujairah, one of the UAE's seven emirates.